denis-rossati/ip-to-location/README.md

 Recommended for development purpose.
 Must have docker and docker-compose installed.

 <details>
-Run the following command to get the app up an running.
+Run the following command to get the app up a running.
 The .dev.env file has valid environment variables:

 ```shell
 docker compose --env-file .dev.env --profile full-app up
 ```

-Them you will connect to connect to the input and output topics.
+Then you will connect to the input and output topics.
 Open two terminal instances and in the first terminal, do the following to get access to the kafka service command line:

 ```shell